- About Us

 Grants are made through this program area to assist with the travel and accommodation costs of hosting an international keynote speaker.

-The subjects of the supported conferences range from areas of highly topical public interest, such as the cyber-bullying which was the focus of a conference hosted by the Alannah and Madeleine Foundation in 2012, through to specialised academic gatherings such as the Australian Institute of Physics Congress in 2011 with international speakers hosted by LaTrobe University Faculty of Science, Technology and Engineering.
+The subjects of the supported conferences range from areas of public interest, such as suicide prevention which was the focus of a conference hosted by Suicide Prevention Australia in 2013, through to specialised scientific gatherings such as the International Symposium on Agami Lizards hosted by Museums Victoria.

 Details of our Conference grants can be found in our Grants Database.
 Potential applicants should refer to the Funding Objectives in the Apply for a Grant section for more information about current funding priorities.